 I'm challenging Nancy Pelosi’s "enforcer," Frank Pallone.
 Frank has stated that he agrees with Pelosi on almost every issue.
 We don’t need an East Coast Pelosi that wants to "reign in the left."
 Congressman Frank leads the Energy and Commerce Committee, which oversees 60% of all legislation before Congress.
 He doesn’t regulate corporations, he allows many corporations to write the regulations and they have invested millions to his re-election campaigns over the years.
 And they've received quite the return.

 The incumbent opposes Medicare for All, and has said so publicly.
 He's said "no" to going green renewable energy by 2030.
 He's said no to improving our lives.
 I'm sick and tired of waiting for him to fight for my son's future.
 So I decided to do it myself.

 We need strong representation in Congress willing to speak truth to power and address the crises of our time.
 Representation that will fight end the influence of big money.
 Big corporations and lobbyists ought to never, ever, influence any legislative decision.
 I want to work to build a system that listens to the People.
 One that only cares about protecting and empowering all of us.
 One that prioritizes investing in Americans first, not the endless wars, not the banks, but the People.

-Now, we need a leader with the courage to demand bold action that the People want.
+Now, more than ever, we need a leader with the courage to demand bold action that the People want.
 That’s why we are demanding Medicare for All, 100% renewable energy, and ending corruption.
 We need new ideas and a new vision for America, for the future.
 Government is supposed to prioritize the important things, the things that help our country and our people make progress.